Annual Events

 •

 Indigethanx is the AIRC’s alternative Thanksgiving celebration.
 The goal of this event is to provide the campus community an opportunity to rethink the Thanksgiving holiday.
 Additionally, it serves to help educate the UCSC community about traditional Native foodways.
-The center alternates every year between serving a meal and hosting a speaker.
-For Indigethanx 2022, we had hoped to host a community dinner, unfortunately, we had to cancel this year's event, but hope you all can join us in Fall 2023 for this special event.
-Our team collected recipes that can be shared, and you can print and add your own recipes as well.
+Each year, the center hosts a speaker and serves indigenous foods.
+Join us in November!

 • IndigeFest: A Celebration of Indigenous Cultures from Across Turtle Island